 Siphon colonic irrigation using to empty the intestine and get rid of faecal matter, mucus and gases.
 Technically, therapists need a unique installation to carry out the procedure.
 Moreover, they can use mineralised water to wash the intestine.

 Colonic irrigation as a healing procedure and as an integral part of practising medicine has a centuries-old history.
 However, it acquired a scientific justification only from the end of the XVIII to the beginning of the XIX century.

-The procedure improves the well-being of patients, eliminates the puffiness of the face, helps to cleanse the skin from various rashes, including those caused by an allergic reaction, increases the elasticity of the skin, helps to reduce the overweight of patients without any special diet or fasting, significantly lowers cholesterol in the blood.
+The procedure improves the well-being of patients, eliminates the puffiness of the face.
+It helps to cleanse the skin from various rashes, including those caused by an allergic reaction, increases the elasticity of the skin.
+Colonic also helps to reduce the overweight of patients without any special diet or fasting, significantly lowers cholesterol in the blood.

-Colonic Irrigation is performed in our clinic in London under the supervision of specialists.
+Siphon colonic irrigation is performed in our clinic in London under the supervision of specialists.